sfaleron/simplesvgmath/README.rst

+Various geometric decorations are provided:

+- Hatch marks for lines
+- The angular analogue

-Various geometric decorations are provided.
-Hatch marks for lines, the angular analogue, and labels for lines and angles.
-A "corner" variant of the arc markings is available for the familiar right-angle signifiers, but generalizes to any angle.
+  + A "corner" variant of the arc markings is available for the familiar right-angle signifiers, but generalizes to any angle.

+- Labels for lines and angles.

 ----